 Note on this report's citations to auditing standards: On March 31, 2015, the PCAOB adopted a reorganization of its auditing standards using a topical structure and a single, integrated numbering system.
 See Reorganization of PCAOB Auditing Standards and Related Amendments to PCAOB Standards and Rules, PCAOB Release No. 2015-002 (Mar.
 31, 2015).
-The reorganization will be effective as of December 31, 2016, but the reorganized numbering system may be used before that date.
-In this report, citations to PCAOB auditing standards use the numbering system and titles of standards that were in effect at the time of the primary inspection procedures.
-A table cross-referencing the section numbers of those standards included in Part I of this report as reorganized is included at Appendix B.
+The reorganization became effective as of December 31, 2016.
+Citations in this report reference the reorganized PCAOB auditing standards.

-PROFILE OF THE FIRM
+PROFILE OF THE FIRM1